alan-turing-institute/hub23-deploy/docs/deploy-binderhub-with-autoscaling.md

 This will pop up a pre-filled rule form for 70% average CPU usage over a 10 minute period.
 Double check this form, but I didn't change any of the defaults.

+We then need to add a rule to scale the cluster back.
+Select "+ Add new rule" again and change the fields so that when average CPU usage over 10 minutes is less than 5%, the instance count is decreased by 1.

 Save and configure this rule.

 <html><img src="figures/set-autoscaling-rule.png" alt="set-autoscaling-rule" height="504" width="999"></html>

 ## Assigning labels to nodes

-We will label the three core nodes and add a Node Affinity to the `config.yaml` file in order to keep the core Pods on the core nodes.
+We will label the three core nodes and add a Node Affinity to the `config.yaml` file in order to keep the core Pods on the "core" nodes.

 See the following docs:
 * https://zero-to-jupyterhub.readthedocs.io/en/latest/reference.html#scheduling-corepods